 The formulations, materials and processes used to make the working prototypes will then be optimised to ensure reproducibility.
 For example, the optimal quantity of capture antibody will be determined.

-Following client approval of the final assay specification, the assay is classed as having reached design freeze and no further modifications are made.
+Following client approval of the final lateral flow assay design and specification, the assay is classed as having reached design freeze and no further modifications are made.

-Sometimes reagents are not commercially available or sometimes our clients prefer to have full control of supply by having their own reagents.
-Therefore, we can also help with:
+Sometimes reagents are not commercially available or sometimes clients prefer to have their own reagents.
+Therefore, we can help with antibody and antigen generation and the growth and maintenance of cell lines.

-Read more about our reagents selection process to see how we approach this service.
+Read more about our reagents selection process to see how we can help.

 Multiplexed Lateral Flow Assays